 Fighting to the death

-Contrary to popular belief, gladiators didn’t typically fight to the death while in the arenas.
+Contrary to popular belief, roman gladiators didn’t typically fight to the death while in the arenas.
 A warrior’s death was a tremendous financial burden on their owner.
 However, historians believe that nearly 700,000 gladiators lost their lives in the Colosseum.

 That’s a lot of debt.